Understanding Health Insurance: What It Is & Its Role In The Workplace

 What Is Health Insurance?

 At its core, health insurance is a contract between you and an insurance provider, typically an insurance company.
 It is designed to help you cover the expenses related to medical care, ranging from routine check-ups and preventive services to unexpected illnesses or injuries.
-When you enrol in a health insurance plan, you agree to pay a monthly premium to maintain coverage, and in return, the insurance company agrees to provide financial assistance for eligible medical expenses.
+When you enrol in a health insurance plan, you agree to pay a monthly premium to maintain coverage.
+In return, the insurance company agrees to provide financial assistance for eligible medical expenses.

 Health insurance plans can vary significantly in terms of coverage and cost, and they are typically categorised into two main types: private insurance and public insurance.
 Private insurance is offered through employers or purchased directly from insurance companies, while public insurance includes government-sponsored programs like Medicaid and Medicare.